School of Creatology

 Participating optionally in monthly whole-village democratic meetings, raising and reviewing problems, sharing and creating ideas and solutions, meeting other Creatives.

-SoC is an online school.
+SoC is online.

 We are hosted in the Mighty Networks platform.